Borna (duke): Historiography

 Fine Jr. first (1983, 1991) called him a ruler of "Dalmatian Croatia", in c.
 810–821, having succeeded Višeslav and "who resided at Nin and seems to have been the ruler of most of the Croatians in northern Dalmatia, was also a Frankish Vassal." then (2010) called him simply a Slavic prince, and also noted that the Franks did not use the term "Croats", suggesting that those usually called Croats in scholarship did not actually use that name.
 B. W. Scholz (1970) uses the original titles found in the primary source, and in the index uses "duke of Dalmatia".
 R. McKitterick (1983) called him a "leader of the Dalmatian Croats".
 C. R. Bowlus (1995) treated him as the "dux of the Guduscani and Timocian Slavs" and a "Dalmatian prince".
 F. Curta (2006) treats him as a Slavic ruler, of the Guduscani, a Slavic tribe in the Gacka region (modern Croatia).
 Garipzanov, Geary and Urbańczyk (2008) call him "Duke of Dalmatia and Liburnia".

 Identification with other rulers

 Marquart, in Osteuropäische u. ostasiatische Streifzöge (1903), identified De Administrando Imperio's Porinos and Porga with Borna.
 Krumbacher (1906) supported that Porinos and Borna were the same, but not Porga.
-However, on the mere basis of the chronology of arrival and baptism in the 7th century, as well the non-Slavic origin of personal names of early Croatian rulers in the 7th century, Porga could not be Borna or Branimir (r.
-879–892), with whom some scholars tried to identify him with.
+The identification of Borna with Porin, and Porga, in Croatian historiography was advanced by historians who argued Frankish baptism of the Croats in the 9th century.
+However, as noted by Tibor Živković, "it is not so difficult to refute this theory, or rather hypothesis", as on the mere basis of the chronology of arrival and baptism in the 7th century, as well the non-Slavic origin of personal names of early Croatian rulers in the 7th century, Porga and Porin were the same person who could not be Borna or Branimir (r.
+879–892), with whom some scholars tried to identify as well.

+Recently, Bernard Boller (2004), proposed hypothesis that Borna actually was Gottschalk's father Bernus, which could possibly explain "Gottschalk's interest in the region, where he may have had relatives".
+However, considering that is known name of Borna's uncle (Ljudemisl) and nephew (Vladislav), that there's lack of evidence that the Franks sent a Saxon count, and historical sources do not mention significant information such as Gottschalk being Borna's son or that Gottschalk's father was a duke, the hypothesis can be easily rejected.